 A sunset sail aboard Schooner Hindu (Key West Bight Marina, Margaret St; 305-509-1771, sailschoonerhindu.com) combines many of Key West’s greatest pleasures: boating, those famous pink skies and outdoor drinking.
 Before your night spirals into a blurry good time on Duval Street, take in the island’s offshore beauty aboard a charming restored wooden boat.
 You’ll want to ease into the hard-hitting fun this slow-moving town is known for.

-Eat: The latest by husband-wife duo Tommy Quartararo and Kristen Onderdonk, Little Pearl (632 Olivia St; 305-204-4762, littlepearlkeywest.com), which opened in February, is a hit with critics and people in the neighborhood.
+Eat: By husband-wife duo Tommy Quartararo and Kristen Onderdonk, Little Pearl (632 Olivia St; 305-204-4762, littlepearlkeywest.com) is a hit with critics and people in the neighborhood.
 Stick out the wait for a chance to taste one of the city’s most creative seafood menus, featuring comfort food classics like the lobster and crab pot pie.

 Drink: Just one block south of Duval Street is the Green Parrot Bar (601 Whitehead St; 305-294-6133, greenparrot.com), a local watering hole with live music, a great jukebox, trippy decor, pool tables and a crowd that spills onto the sidewalks as the night goes on.
 Around these parts, the drink of choice is a round of Boot Beer Barrels—a shot of root beer schnapps plunged into a rocks glass of Miller Light.
 Now, chug!